thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 background-settings:
     0:
         image: /images/user-guide/dashboards/overview/layout-settings-background-color-1-ce.png
-        title: 'Click on the "Background color" row.'
+        title: 'Click on the "Background color" row;'
     1:
         image: /images/user-guide/dashboards/overview/layout-settings-background-color-2-ce.png
         title: 'In the pop-up window with sliders choose the needed color and wished transparency.
-Then, press “Save” to apply changes.'
+Then, press “Save” to apply changes;'
     2:
         image: /images/user-guide/dashboards/overview/layout-settings-background-color-3-ce.png
         title: 'After saving, you can see the customized background.'